Create a datastore

 In the Storage attributes pane, you can create new volumes or use the existing volumes.
 However, you cannot combine these two types of volumes to create a vVols datastore.

 When creating a new volume, you can enable QoS on the datastore.
 By default, one volume is created for every LUN-created request.
-This step is not applicable for vVols datastores using the ASA r2 storage systems.
+Skip this step for vVols datastores on ASA r2 storage systems.

 -